digiltd/oh-rtd-test/RFXCOM-Binding.md

     # E.g. rfxcom:setMode=0D000000035300000C2F00000000
     rfxcom:setMode=

-The `rfxcom:serialPort` value is the identification of the serial port on the host system where RFXCOM controller is connected, e.g. "COM1" on Windows, "/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.
+The `rfxcom:serialPort` value is the identification of the serial port on the host system where RFXCOM controller is connected, e.g.
+"COM1" on Windows,"/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.

-The `rfxcom:setMode` value is is optional.
-Set mode command can be used to configure RFXCOM controller to listening various receiver protocols.
-This is very useful because the receiver will become more sensitive when protocols not used are disabled.
-You can use RFXmngr application to configure controller and get valid configuration command.
-Command must be 28 characters (14 bytes) hexadecimal string.
+The `rfxcom:setMode` value is optional.
+Set mode command can be used to configure RFXCOM controller to listening to various receiver protocols.
+This is very useful because the receiver will become more sensitive when none required protocols are disabled.
+You can use the RFXmngr application to configure the controller and get the valid configuration command.
+Command must be a 28 characters (14 bytes) hexadecimal string.

 ## Item Binding Configuration